erictaelee/assessment/readme.txt

 Site Icons: I've removed the 'visually-hidden' class that hides the icon.
 Then added font awesome kit's code into the <head> and added the search icon.
 I did not know how to make the hamburger lines so had to google and followed the instruction.

-Navigation: Pending response.
+Navigation: header-bottom css was hidden so I've deleted it.
 Transition all 0.4s ease;

 Slideshow: I could've used bootstrap carousel and css but wouldn't have worked for all browsers.
 I've set the current slide position to 0 and created a function to increment when clicked next and decrement when clicked previous.
 Had to look up some syntax and logic on google.